Developing disciples who live and love the word of God

 Clay Hart | A103-104

 This class meets for one one-on-one or small group conversations centered on discussion of short texts from a simplified English translation of the Bible.
 Internationals are paired with native English speakers to improve language skills, share their stories, and develop friendships while talking about God, culture, and life.
+Anyone is welcome.

 Staff